-Community Health Center of Southeast Kansas originally opened in 1997 as an outreach service of Mt.
+CHC/SEK opened in 1997 as an outreach service of Mt.
 Carmel Regional Medical Center in Pittsburg.
 It was housed in what was then the newly opened Family Resource Center (now the largest non-profit childcare center in the state) on the second floor of a 90-year-old former elementary school.
 Its purpose was to ensure that children were “ready to learn” and did so by providing school physicals and immunizations five days a week regardless of a family’s ability to pay.

-Its growth has been significant beginning with the opening of a dedicated 5,000 sq. ft. dental clinic in August 2005, the addition of mental health services including a psychiatrist, recruitment of a full-time medical director and, in May 2007, the completion of a new 15,000 sq. ft.
+Its growth has been significant beginning in 2005 with the opening of a 5,000 sq. ft. dental clinic in Pittsburg.
+Growth continued in 2007 with the addition of mental health services including a psychiatrist, recruitment of a full-time medical director and the completion of a new 15,000 sq. ft.
 Pittsburg clinic.
-This facility, now physically at capacity, fully integrates medical, dental and mental health services in one location complemented by an in-house pharmacy which opened in September 2007.
-A month later, a HRSA-funded New Access Point was opened in Columbus in Cherokee County which offers medical, dental and mental health services, as well as discounted pharmaceuticals through a contract with a pharmacy located next door.
-In 2008, staff expanded further including the recruitment of a second pediatrician and opening of a state-of-the-art dental clinic in Iola as part of Dental Hub II (an initiative to increase access to oral health throughout the state).
-The transition to an all-electronic medical and dental record also was initiated with all clinics converted as of January 2009.
+This facility fully integrates medical, dental and mental health services in one location complemented by an in-house pharmacy.
+Later that year, a satellite clinic opened in Columbus in Cherokee County and in 2008, it expanded further with the opening of a state-of-the-art dental clinic in Iola in Allen County.
+The transition to an all-electronic medical and dental record was initiated with all clinics converted as of January 2009.